apache/pekko-http/docs/src/main/paradox/client-side/websocket-support.md

 <a id="half-closed-client-websockets"></a>
 ## Half-Closed WebSockets

-The Akka HTTP WebSocket API does not support half-closed connections which means that if either stream completes the entire connection is closed (after a "Closing Handshake" has been exchanged or a timeout of 3 seconds has passed).
+The Apache Pekko HTTP WebSocket API does not support half-closed connections which means that if either stream completes the entire connection is closed (after a "Closing Handshake" has been exchanged or a timeout of 3 seconds has passed).
 This may lead to unexpected behavior, for example if we are trying to only consume messages coming from the server, like this: